 If a cat has an injury or infection in a nail bed or surrounding the tissue, it may lick and bite its claws excessively.

-Bacterial, fungal, and yeast infections in a cat’s paw pad, between its toes, or in its nail bed can produce itching, pain, and discomfort.
+A bacterial, or fungal infection in a cat’s paw pad, between its toes, or in its nail bed can produce itching, pain, and discomfort.
 A cat may bite its claws in an attempt to stop these sensations.

 If you notice a cat persistently biting the same claw, have a careful look to see if anything is amiss.
 Examine all four paws at the same time as they could all be affected.